If You Leave Academia, You Should Try Therapy

-Getting a PhD is extremely stressful.
 Speaking from personal experience I recall several sleepless nights.
 During the writing process of my dissertation, I was drinking red bulls at night to keep myself awake.
 I frankly had serious anxiety during much of the process, but I just thought that’s what PhDs were supposed to feel writing their dissertation.

 Outside of my personal experience.
-Cassie M Hazell and her colleagues found that over a third of the participants reported experiencing symptoms of anxiety and depression, and that many reported feeling isolated and unsupported.
+Cassie M Hazell and her colleagues found that over a third of the participants reported experiencing symptoms of anxiety and depression and that many reported feeling isolated and unsupported.
 The article suggests that the intense pressure to succeed, coupled with a lack of support, may be contributing factors to the poor mental health of doctoral researchers.

 Leaving academia can be a challenging and demanding process, and seeking therapy can be a helpful way to cope with the stress and pressures that may arise during your transition.
 Often times PhDs don’t have the full support of their advisors or even the university itself.